-8 Approval
+500 8 Approval

-8.1 Last Call
+501 8.1 Last Call

 Last Call represents a final opportunity for issues to be raised against a document.
-The WG Chair announces a Last Call on a document with rough consensus of the working group.
-Last Calls are posted to all members of the PWG via the PWG-ANNOUNCE mailing list.
-A successful Last Call indicates a higher level of maturity during the development of a Standard.
-The Last Call period may vary, based upon the content, complexity, or other circumstances, but must be at least ten full working days.
-A working day is considered to end at 5 PM in New York City, New York, USA.
+The WG Chair announces a Last 502 Call on a document with rough consensus of the working group.
+Last Calls are posted to all members of the PWG via 503 the PWG-ANNOUNCE mailing list.
+A successful Last Call indicates a higher level of maturity during the development 504 of a Standard.
+The Last Call period may vary, based upon the content, complexity, or other circumstances, but must 505 be at least 15 full working days.
+A working day is considered to end at 10 PM in the time zone where the vote 506 originated.
+It is encouraged that Last Call be scheduled to coincide with a face to face meeting of the working group.
+507 In all cases, Formal Vote will not be initiated unless the Last Call is either terminated at or results of a Last Call are 508 reviewed at a face to face meeting 509